Solar electricity generation (photovoltaics)

 PV systems are typically made of these key elements:

-- PV modules, cables, and mounting or fixing hardware
+- PV panels, cables, and mounting or fixing hardware

 - An inverter and controller